 Located in Luscombe, EcoPark Fishing World offers a range of opportunities for kids to interact with fish and fauna, from fishing experiences to wildlife encounters.
 Fishing fans cast a line into ponds specially stocked with Barcoo Grunter, Silver Perch, Australian Bass, Murray Cod and Yellow Belly, giving them a reasonable chance of reeling in a big one.

 A range of farm animals and both native and exotic birds, including the likes of pigs, alpacas, goats, ducks, macaws and peacocks, reside in and circulate in the farm park.

 White Ridge Farm

-White Ridge Farm is a small hobby farm in Elimbah, one hour north of Brisbane.
-Entry to the farm includes a cup of animal food and a hay ride, and you’ll get to meet alpacas, llamas, miniature horses and a range of popular farm animals.
-There’s an adventure playground and trampoline on site and plenty of BYO picnic areas.
+Come along to White Ridge Farm in Elimbah, one hour north of Brisbane, and enjoy meeting the friendly animals.
+Entry to the farm includes mini golf, animal food and a hay ride, and you’ll get to meet alpacas, llamas, a camel, and a range of popular farm animals.
+You can pay extra for a pony ride on weekends (daily during school holidays).
+There’s a range of play areas to suit all ages and plenty of BYO picnic areas.

 Opening hours are subject to weather so please check the website before visiting.

 Mountview Alpaca Farm, located in O’Reilly’s Canungra Valley Vineyards, is a great place to visit and feed the many resident alpacas, followed by a picnic in the grounds (BYO or book in advance for a pre-prepared picnic or BBQ pack).
 As it’s located within the O’Reilly’s Rainforest Retreat, you’ll find lots of other great places nearby to explore too!
 Click here for more info.